r-spatialecology/shar/cran-comments.md

 * Added "Methods are mainly based on Plotkin et al. (2000) <doi:10.1006/jtbi.2000.2158> and Harms et al. (2001) <doi:10.1111/j.1365-2745.2001.00615.x>." to the description field

+3. Thanks, we see:
+  running tests for arch 'i386' ...
+[320s] OK
+  running tests for arch 'x64' ...
+[356s] OK
+which is together alreadyv more than 10 min which is the CRAN threshold for a package check.
+Can you pls simplify the test cases or run less important tests only conditionally if some env var is set that you only define on your machine?

+* The test run faster now (checked on win-builder.r-project) running tests for arch 'i386' ...
+[152s] OK running tests for arch 'x64' ...
+[164s] OK

 * Renamed package from `SHAR` to `shar`

 ## Test environments